 Options You Can Trust

+Some companies rely on donor screening, laboratory testing and aseptic processing for the safety of their implants.
+Although the risk of disease transmission through allograft transplantation is low due to screening and testing methods, RTI’s proprietary, validated sterilization processes reduce this risk even further.
 Wherever possible, RTI has advanced beyond the use of aseptic processing, which does not ensure the removal or inactivation of microorganisms inherent to the donor or tissue, to better protect recipients from the risk of donor-to-recipient disease transmission.
-RTI’s proprietary, validated sterilization processes provide an additional measure of safety to biologic implants.